-There would be no new surface disturbance within and surrounding the mine area boundary and no groundwater depletions under the No Action Alternative that would result in a loss of potential habitat available for use by special status species.
+There may be possible new surface disturbance within and surrounding the mine area boundary in the area targeted by the Stage 1 abatement plan.
+The abatement process is still in the planning stages and no remedies are yet selected, so the magnitude, extent, duration, and likelihood of the impacts are not yet known and the impact significance is indeterminate.
+No groundwater depletions from supply well pumping under the No Action Alternative that might result in a loss or degradation of potential habitat available for use by special status species.
 Existing upland and riparian plant communities suitable as habitat for special status species would be expected to continue to survive.
 Natural disturbances such as fire and drought, and human disturbances such as development and groundwater use, would continue to occur in the area, but the habitat now present would be expected to remain for some time into the future.

-The special status bird species are provided protection from harm under the Migratory Bird Treaty Act, as discussed in Section 3.10, Wildlife and Migratory Birds.
+NM and BLM-listed Special Status Species: The special status bird species are provided protection from harm under the Migratory Bird Treaty Act, as discussed in Section 3.10, Wildlife and Migratory Birds.
 Therefore, mitigation measures applicable to migratory birds would also apply to special status bird species, including avoiding ground clearing and other mine development activities during breeding and nesting season (generally March 1 through August 31) until the area is surveyed by a qualified biologist to confirm the absence of nests (on the ground and in burrows and vegetation) and nesting activity to avoid impacting migratory birds.
 Active nests (containing eggs or young) would be avoided until they are no longer active or the young birds have fledged.
 The area to be avoided around the nest would be appropriate to the species, and the size of the avoided area would be confirmed by a BLM biologist.

 Prior to starting mine development activities, a bat survey of old mine shafts would be conducted to determine the seasonal occupancy and type of roost habitat provided by the shafts, such as migratory, hibernaculum, breeding, or maternity.
 The survey results would guide the method and time of exclusion of bats before the shafts are closed or reopened.
-To avoid hibernation and maternity periods, exclusion is usually scheduled for early spring or late summer/early fall (April or September-October) (Brown et al. undated).
-Eviction would not be attempted if the weather during any month becomes cold and windy, since the bats may not exit to forage during these conditions (Brown et al. undated).
+To avoid hibernation and maternity periods, exclusion is usually scheduled for early spring or late summer/early fall (April or September-October) (Brown et al.

+no date).
+Eviction would not be attempted if the weather during any month becomes cold and windy, since the bats may not exit to forage during these conditions (Brown et al. no date).